Jack Thompson (actor): Television roles

-Film stardom
+Films and stardom

+Thompson made his film debut in That Lady from Peking in 1968, and his first lead role was in TV movie Silo 15 (filmed in 1969 and released in 1971).

+He had a supporting role in Wake in Fright in 1971, and he received excellent reviews for his performance in one of the stories in Libido in 1973, with his segment written by David Williamson.
+He also starred in TV movie Linehaul in 1973.

 Thompson became an Australian film star playing the title role in Petersen (1974), written by Williamson and directed by Tim Burstall.
 The film was a success at the box office.
-He did a TV movie Human Target (1974) then starred in another highly acclaimed Australian film, Sunday Too Far Away (1975) playing a shearer.
+He did the TV movie Human Target (1974), then starred in the highly acclaimed Sunday Too Far Away (1975), playing a shearer.

 Thompson played the title role in Scobie Malone (1975), based on the Jon Cleary novel Helga's Web.
-It was produced by American Casey Robinson who said "Jack Thompson is a great part of my reason to become involved in this venture.
+It was produced by American Casey Robinson, who said "Jack Thompson is a great part of my reason to become involved in this venture.
 I have no doubt whatsoever that when this film is seen overseas he'll be turned instantly into an international star.
 There aren't many male actors like him around any more.
 There's something there that reminds me very much of Bogart."
 The film was a failure at the box office.

-He did an episode of Armchair Theatre shot in Australia, "Tully".
+He did an episode of Armchair Theatre, titled "Tully".

-Thompson had a support role in Caddie (1976), directed by Crombie, which was a big success.
+Thompson had a supporting role in Caddie (1976), directed by Crombie, which was a big success.